 Check your emails at the beginning and the end of your workday.
 Emails can be a time suck, so don’t have it open all day.
 Also, be sure to include your breaks and lunches in your to-do list.
 It is very easy to get caught up in your work and forget to do basic tasks that your body needs.
 Take five minutes out of each hour to walk around, stretch, turn off notifications, and get away from your computer.

 Crisis or no crisis, a work from home strategy is an important skill to have in your back pocket.
 NNRoad is here for you during these difficult times.
-Global expansion does not have to be put on pause.
+Global expansion does not have to be put on pause and you can still hire employees globally.
 Our list of countries we serve around the world is growing and our services have continued to function as normal throughout this crisis.
 We are in regular contact with our local partners to avoid any disruption of service and minimize the impact on you.